Written by: Anastasiia Ponomarenko

 In 2019, Oslo received a prestigious title – European Green Capital.
 This achievement was a result of a combined efforts of the city council and citizens, whom supports green initiatives and behave accordingly.
 How does this effect you as a student?
 Well, it certanly effects the way you travel.

 Getting around Oslo

-Public Transportation.
-The most popular mean of transportation around Oslo is – public transportation.
-For only 462 NOK a month students get unlimited access to busses, trams, metro (aka T-bane), and even ferries.
+And what is the cost of this convenience?
+For only 462 NOK a month (trust me, in Norwegian realities it is a low price) students get unlimited access to busses, trams, metro (aka T-bane), and even ferries.
 Tickets can be purchased either in specialized kiosks or through the mobile RuterBillett app!
-Read more info about helpful apps for life in Oslo in this post.
+You can read more info about helpful apps for life in Oslo in this post.

 In addition to cycling, Oslo keeps up with the global trends and provides an access to several scooter-sharing platforms.
-Currently available options are the USA-founded Lime, German TIER and Swedish Voi .
+Currently available options are the USA-founded Lime, German Tier and Swedish Voi .

 Lastly, it is great to enjoy the green city of Oslo by simply walking along the streets.
 Due to decreased number of cars in the central area, the number of pedestrians increased by 10% in comparison with the previous year.
 With the short distances between major attractions, strolling along the city during the sunny day is a true pleasure!

 I live in 40 min walking distance from BI in SiO Sogn student village.
 Thus, during the cold season (or when I oversleep and in a huge rush to classes), I prefer to take public transportation.
 However, as soon as the sun is out – bikes and comfortable shoes are my best friends.